knative/docs/docs/snippets/dns.md

         like minikube unless [`minikube tunnel`](https://minikube.sigs.k8s.io/docs/commands/tunnel/)
         is running.

-        In these cases, see the "Real DNS" or "Temporary DNS" tabs.
+        In these cases, see the "Real DNS" or "No DNS" tabs.